mk-muzzammil/Project-Using-HTML-CSS-JS-Products-Search-and-Filter-JS-practise-Project-/README.md

 ## Compatibility

 The app should work well on modern web browsers with support for ES6 features.
+Also responsible for moile and tablet.

 Feel free to explore and modify the app to suit your requirements.
 Enjoy searching for products and applying real-time filters!